 CX Continues to Go Mobile - Customer Experience Outlook

 It’s no secret that customers now live their lives digitally – with the world at their fingertips.
 Companies have jumped to respond to how customers interact now with fully responsive websites, easy-to-use apps, more frequent and interactive communication via SMS, and ongoing presence on social media.
 But where some companies have failed is in the integration of these different channels.
-For 2019, companies will be looking at providing a seamless experience by achieving full and almost instant channel integration.
+For the new year, companies will be looking at providing a seamless experience by achieving full and almost instant channel integration.

 As companies continue to provide mobile support, they will take advantage of customer information and behaviors in order to predict and anticipate customer needs.
 This is where the power of analytics meets the capabilities of mobile technology.
 Companies should be looking at patterns, location, and proximity to make suggestions that can influence a customer’s behavior.